 - Vanilla extract: use a small amount mixed with the milk or cream in the dough.
 It will add mellowness and warmth to the cinnamon flavor.

-Tips for making scones
+Top tips for scones

-- A rather high oven.
-They need that extra heat to rise however they can despite all that butter and cream.
-And if you forgot to turn the oven on before you start mixing, please don't leave the baking sheet with the cut scones waiting on the counter.
+- A rather high oven is necessary: they need that extra heat (and baking powder) to rise.
+If you happen to forget to turn the oven on before you start mixing, please don’t leave the baking sheet with the cut scones waiting on the counter.
 Put them in the fridge or freezer for the ten or fifteen minutes it takes for the oven to reach its temperature.

 Mixing the cinnamon dough